ZainaSE7835/Challenge-2/README.md

 -Adding background images to CSS instead of HTML

 ## Usage:
-The information is layedout in the webpage, use the navigation bar to jump to the different sections of the portfolio.
+The information is layed out in the webpage, use the navigation bar to jump to the different sections of the portfolio.

 ## Installation:
 N/A